vinivendra/Gryphon/translatingCommandLinePrograms.md

 # Translating command line programs

+*Note: This guide assumes you can run Gryphon by calling `gryphon` from the command line, but Docker-based installations may be using `./gryphon` instead, so adapt your commands accordingly.*

 ## Translating a single file

 Let's start by translating a simple Swift file from the command line.